+- > falling behind in learning

-- losing the threads of topics being taught
+- > losing the threads of topics being taught

 - becoming de-motivated

 - not feeling part of the school

 - losing friendships

 - anxiety at returning to school

 What is good attendance?

 The school target for attendance is 97%.
 In discussions with the attendance officer, we have introduced the following guide for parents.